VIJAYRUR/paloAlto_Backend/README.md

 # paloAlto_Backend

-This is the backend API for the FitFoodie application, built with Flask.
+This is the backend API for the FitFoodie application, built with Flask and MongoDB.

 ## Features